 Liz has been working on sustainability and climate change education in the third sector since graduating in 2008.
 She currently works for New Caledonian Woodlands, a small Scottish charity working to enhance the natural environment, inspire positive environmental behaviour change and improve mental and physical well-being.

 Liz has worked with businesses, schools, other charities and community groups to measure and reduce their carbon footprints and to deliver effective climate change communication.

-Liz first became involved in Carbon Conversations in 2011 and has since facilitated around 5 groups.
-She is also a commercial Carbon Conversations facilitator.
-Liz lives in Perthshire and loves to be outside as much as possible.
-She co-owns a woodland, is a keen cyclist, walker and climber and is kept busy by her two year old son.
+Liz first became involved in Carbon Conversations in 2011 and has since facilitated several groups.
+She is also a commercial Carbon Conversations facilitator and Facilitator Trainer.
+Liz lives in Fife and loves to be outside as much as possible.
+She co-owns a woodland, is a keen cyclist, walker and climber and is kept busy by her two young sons.

 Ben took part in a Carbon Conversations group in 2014, then trained as a facilitator, and has since facilitated five groups, in Peterborough and south London, where he lives.
 He enjoys working with individuals to explore practical ways to reduce their carbon footprint.

 He works as a History teacher in a secondary school.
 He studied Middle Eastern languages and history at university and lived for periods in Syria and Iran.

 Kate’s main focus has been carbon management and wider sustainability since 2008 when reading Six Degrees and realising the urgency of climate change motivated her to move to Cornwall to study Renewable Energy.
 Inspired by the work of Mike Berners-Lee and his call for leadership to come from everyone, along with the need for people to develop an intuitive feeling for carbon, Kate is passionate about promoting carbon literacy and empowering people to take positive, meaningful action.